playgen/unity-utilities/ReadMe.md

         - **[My Utility]**: *so resources of [My Utility] will be laoded with `Resources.Load([My Utility]/[resource 1])` etc.*
           - **[resource 1]**
           - **[resource 2]**

-# Build
-- Open the solution file at PlayGen.Unity.Utilities\PlayGen.Unity.Utilities.sln and build your selected project
-- .dll's are built to: *Assets/[Utility]/Plugins/..*

 # Utilities